J-Siu/go-chktag/README.md

 ### What It Does Not

-It does not execute the git tag command.
+It does not add new git tag to the repository.

 ### Usage